Penalties for Academic Dishonesty

 - Grade reduction: The instructor may lower a student's grade or assign "F" for a test, project, or other academic work.

-The instructor of the course is responsible for initiating investigation of each suspected incident of academic dishonesty.
+The instructor of the lab section is responsible for initiating investigation of each suspected incident of academic dishonesty.
 When the instructor witnesses such an incident, has evidence of one, or is informed of one by a witness, the instructor shall proceed as follows:

 |1||The instructor may intervene and shall gather evidence to see whether further action is necessary.|